microsoft/fluentui-react-native/packages/components/README.md

 Each control dedicates file using the format [Button.types.ts](./Button/src/deprecated/Button.types.ts) to define the component's tokens, props, and slots.

-Button is essentially a composition of View which is a layout element, a Text element, an Icon element, and a Shadow element.
+Button is essentially a composition of View which is a layout element, a Text element, and an Icon element.
 The Button's slots reflect this composition.
 The root slot is a View which will wrap another View, represented as a stack slot which will contain the image and text content.

 ```javascript
 export interface IButtonSlotProps {